 On June 6, 2017, the Company and Emerald Health Botanicals, Inc. ("Emerald") formed a new corporation named "Pure Sunfarms Corp.".
 The Company and Emerald each own 50% of the shares of Pure Sunfarms.
-VFF contributed rights to one of its 25-acre greenhouse facilities in Delta, British Colombia as its equity contribution and Emerald agreed to contribute CA\$20,000,000 to fund the conversion of the facility, of which CA\$2,000,000 was contributed in June 2017 and CA\$10,000,000 was placed in escrow, with the remaining CA\$8,000,000 to be contributed as needed.
-On March 2, 2018, Health Canada granted a cultivation licence for a portion of the facility.
-On March 6, CA\$10,000,000 was released from escrow to Pure Sunfarms pursuant to the escrow agreement.
-As of the date of this filing, Emerald has contributed all but CA\$2,000,000 of its initial agreed CA\$20,000,000 equity contribution.
-Pure Sunfarms has commenced the cultivation of cannabis in the licensed portion of the facility in order to begin the process of applying and being granted its sales license for the facility, which it hopes to have completed on or before July 1, 2018.
-Pure Sunfarms also continues the conversion process on the remaining unlicensed portion of the facility.
+VFF contributed rights to one of its 25-acre greenhouse facilities in Delta, British Colombia as its equity contribution and Emerald agreed to contribute CA\$20,000,000 to fund the conversion of the facility, which was fully funded as of April 2018.
+Pure Sunfarms has commenced the cultivation of cannabis in the licensed portion of the facility and received its sales license for the facility on July 30, 2018 from Health Canada, and has commenced with selling and distributing cannabis.
+Pure Sunfarms continues the conversion process on the remaining unlicensed portion of the facility, with the expectation that the entire 1.1 million square feet will be converted and licensed by the end of 2018.